Support for teenagers living with obesity

 As parents, or caregivers, we all want the best for the young people we look after.
 We want them to be happy, healthy and confident – especially as they navigate the teenage years, when changing hormones can offer many challenges!

-But what should we do if our teen has extra weight or is living with obesity?
+But what should we do if our teen is living with obesity?
 Many parents and caregivers are hesitant about raising the subject of weight.
 It’s a sensitive topic and it’s only natural to want to avoid conflict.
 However, there comes a time when you might need to act.
 Perhaps you have discovered that your teen is being bullied.
 Maybe you can see they are struggling with low self-esteem or depression.
 Or you may worry about their long-term health – 4 out of 5 teenagers living with obesity will become an adult living with obesity.
 If this sounds familiar to you, let’s look at some of the questions parents and caregivers often ask themselves.

 Many parents take on all the blame for their child living with obesity and feel they could have done more for them.
 The truth is that obesity is a complex disease with many contributing factors.
 These include genetic, psychological, environmental and physiological factors (how a person’s body functions).
 Caregivers cannot be responsible for everything a young person does or shield them from all external factors.
 What they can do is support them to make positive choices and encourage them to seek medical support when needed.